LinusPiorkowsky/FS-Bundesliga/docs/ui-components.md

 # UI Components

-This documentation provides an overview of the UI components used in this projekt.
+This documentation provides an overview of the UI components used in this project.

 ## UI Screens and Features